Dfaults/Discrete-Mathematics/FinalProject/Set01/README.md

 3. Write a program that prints the amount accumulated yearly if a person invests n dollars at p percent annual interest compounded m times yearly.
 Write the program using two versions: (a) Using iterative solution (b) Recursive solution.

-4.Write a program that tests if a graph is a tree.
+4. Write a program that tests if a graph is a tree.

 ##These problems must be completed in order to conclude this set.